Last updated on March 16th, 2018

 I am already looking through my calendar to see when I can go again.
-This was one of my favorite trips of the Summer.
-They offer a Fall Colors tours and will be adding a Moonlight runs soon, so watch the Brainerd Zip Line booking site to find out more.
+This was one of my favorite trips of the Summer and definitely the Best Zipline tour in MN.
+They are offering a Fall Colors tours were you zipline over the canopy of fall colors and will be adding a Moonlight runs soon, so watch the Brainerd Zipline booking site to find out more.
 They also have a location in Henderson Minnesota that is a little closer to the cities.
-If you want to give ziplining a try, I would recommend trying out one of their tours.
+If you want to do an extreme adventure in MN, I would recommend trying out one of their tours.

 More Info: Zipline MN

 Directions: Nisswa MN